devdilip87/next-fullcycle-poc/README.md

 # full-cycle-poc

-Certainly!
-Here's a sample README file that explains how to run different types of pages (Server-Side Rendering, Client-Side Rendering, and Incremental Static Regeneration) in a Next.js application that fetches data from a GraphQL server using Apollo Client:
+This application have different types of pages (Server-Side Rendering, Client-Side Rendering, and Incremental Static Regeneration) in a Next.js application that fetches data from a GraphQL server using Apollo Client:

 Also Dockerising all these application and spinup the same using kubernetes minqube

 # Applications

 - Next js app - (car-listing)